Industrial Warehouse Cracks

 5. Less than uniform support at select locations

-• Observations at core holes suggested areas where subgrade contact was not uniform, which informed the plan for targeted structural foam injection.
+• Observations at core holes suggested areas where subgrade contact was not uniform, which needed targeted structural foam injection.

 RECOMMENDATIONS & SOLUTIONS